scribe-security/docs/docs/integrating-scribe/ci-integrations/github/action-verify.md

     platform: linux/amd64
 ```

-By default, the Docker environment is set up to pull images with their runner associated platforms.
-For cross-platform image analysis, pull the image directly from the registry and explicitly specify the platform.
+Docker is configured by default to pull images matching the runner's platform.
+For analyzing images across different platforms, you need to pull the image from the registry and specify the platform.

 ```yaml
 - name: valint verify